Charlotte000/TracerX/README.md

 ## Debugging the shaders
 The source shader code can be found in the `shaders` directory.

+If the __TX_SPIRV__ option is enabled, the shaders will be compiled into SPIR-V format.
 You can modify and rebuild the shaders by running the `scripts/build_shaders.py` python script.
 In order to run the script, you need to have Python 3 and the **glslc** compiler installed on your system.
 By running this script, the shaders will be compiled into **SPIR-V** format and saved in the `core/src/RendererShaderSrc.cpp` file.
 Each time you rebuild the shaders, you need to rebuild the project to see the changes.

+If the __TX_SPIRV__ option is disabled, the shaders will be used directly from the source code.
+So you can modify the shaders in the `shaders` directory and see the changes without rebuilding the project by pressing the __Reload shaders__ button.

 # External
 ## Libraries